 Why Do People Fast?

-Fasting has been used for both physical and spiritual rejuvenation for thousands of years.
-The great Greek scholars, Socrates and Plato, fasted in order to purify the mind and body.
+Fasting has been used for both physical and spiritual benefits for thousands of years.
+The great Greek scholars Socrates and Plato fasted in order to purify the mind and body.

 -Pythagoras, following his 40 days of fasting¹